 Can I Drive Anywhere?
 A Basic Overview of the Lawful Purpose Permit.

-In January of 2022, the Illinois Secretary of State will offer a newly-created permit for many revoked drivers, entitled the “Lawful Purpose Permit” (LPP).
+In January of 2022, the Illinois Secretary of State began issuing a newly-created permit available to many revoked drivers, entitled the “Lawful Purpose Permit” (LPP).
 The LPP allows eligible petitioners to drive for any lawful purpose, up to twelve hours a day, six days per week, within a 200-mile radius of their residence.

 In this article, I briefly summarize how the LPP changes permit restrictions for certain petitioners, as well as answer common questions posed about the new permit.

 What is a “Lawful Purpose?”

 In the past, the Secretary of State would only issue restricted driving permits to revoked drivers for specific driving purposes, such as work, school or medical purposes.
 Although these classifications remain in effect for some revoked drivers, the LPP allows eligible petitioners to drive for any lawful reason, within a 200-mile radius, up to twelve hours a day and six days per week.